chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/n_re.rst

 Avalanche
 ^^^^^^^^^
-Runaway electrons can produce new runaway electrons by colliding with thermal electrons and transferring a sufficent amount of energy to these for them to become runaway electrons, while the original runaway electron remains in the runaway region.
+Runaway electrons can produce new runaway electrons by colliding with thermal electrons and transferring a sufficient amount of energy to these for them to become runaway electrons, while the original runaway electron remains in the runaway region.
 This runaway mechanism is commonly known as the *avalanche mechanism* and will lead to an exponential growth in the number of runaway electrons.

-DREAM contains three different models for avalanche generation.
-The first two are fluid models, while the third is the kinetic source term originally derived by `Rosenbluth and Putvinski (1997) <https://doi.org/10.1088/0029-5515/37/10/I03>`_.
+DREAM contains four different models for avalanche generation.
+The first two are fluid models, and the last two the kinetic source term based on a Boltzmann collision operator between the runaway population and stationary cold target electrons.

 .. note::